-The College's Financial Objectives for 2021/22 included the following key targets:
+The College's Financial Objectives for 2022/23 included the following key targets:

-- operation of sound and efficient financial management and operating controls with improvements to financial systems kept under review; - maintain the confidence of the College's bankers by ensuring compliance with loan covenants and continuing with an effective dialogue with the bank; - maintain a sound operating financial basis, measured against the key indicators in the table below; - ensure that proposals for cost savings are costed and planned to ensure implementation can be achieved in line with financial plans.
+- operation of sound and efficient financial management and operating controls with improvements to financial systems kept under review; - maintain a sound operating financial basis, measured against the key indicators in the table below; - ensure that proposals for cost savings are costed and planned to ensure implementation can be achieved in line with financial plans - to ensure the College has adequate resources to fulfil its mission and provide opportunities for the highest quality of education within the best possible environment with well qualified and well motivated staff.

-The College met or exceeded its financial objectives for 2021/22.
-The Corporation reviewed the key indicators in June 2022 and, having regard to the financial environment the College is operating in, agreed the indicators set out below for 2022/23.
+The College met or exceeded its financial objectives for 2022/23.
+The Corporation reviewed the key indicators in June 2023 and, having regard to the financial environment the College is operating in, agreed the indicators set out below for 2023/24.

-Indicators 2022/23 2021/22

-Cash days in hand 60 60

-Current ratio in excess of 1.5 1.5

-Cash flow from operations Positive and covering Positive and covering

-interest and debt interest and debt
+Indicators 2023/24 Actual 2022/23 Budget 2022/23 Cash days in hand 60 138 60 Current ratio in excess of 1.5 2.21 1.5 Cash flow from operations Positive and covering interest and debt repayments (if applicable) £1,843k Positive and covering interest and debt repayments Performance against ESFA funding target 100.0% 107% 100.0% Financial Health Grade Good Outstanding Good

-repayments repayments

-Performance against ESFA funding target 100.0% 100.0%

-Financial Health Grade Good Good

-Despite the continuing impact of the COVID-19 pandemic on supply chains, the College has invested significantly in its estate, completing the second stage of its long term estates strategy in September 2022.
+The College has continued to invest significantly in its estate, completing the third stage of its long term estates strategy in September 2023.
 Careful financial management has allowed to College to plan for and deliver significant investment into its estate as part of the vision to ensure outstanding teaching and learning facilities, including specialist spaces.
-The ability of the College to progress identified future projects will be dependent on capital funding available from funding bodies.
+In May 2023 the College received notification that it had been awarded a £2.4m capital grant under the Post-16 Capacity Fund, to support the development of the next major phase of works, the refurbishment and extension of the C Building.
+This project will create an additional purpose built teaching block and increase the capacity of the College by an estimated 150 students.
+The ability of the College to progress identified future projects, including decarbonisation works, will be dependent on capital funding available from funding bodies.